alantech/iasql/postmortems/002 - Postmortem for v0.0.23 release.md

 - **2022-12-20**: Staging cannot load docker container images because it has run out of disk space.
 Increased boot volume to 16GB.
 - **2022-12-27**: Staging deploys fail complaining about lack of disk space, again.
 Dropping `stdout/err` in favor of LogDNA recommended.
 - **2023-01-03**: Staging `run` service crashed, cannot be deployed automatically.
 Deployment code written, better logging and auto-restart added to `run` service.
-Discord altering on staging/production status revived.
+Discord alerting on staging/production status revived.
 - **2023-01-08**: Staging instance becomes unreachable.
 Somehow the DHCP daemon failed to get an IP address assigned by AWS.
 Manually stopping and starting the server revived it.
 - **2023-01-11**: Staging cannot deploy.
 Authorization to ghcr.io failed.
 Replaced Github Personal Access Token.
 Recommend monthly calendar task to replace the token until ghcr.io is replaced with dockerhub (potentially).